olsydor/EPAM-OnlineUA-Cloud-DevOps-Fundamentals-Autumn-2022/task_3_Networks_using_Linux/README.md

 ```
  sudo netplan apply
 ```
-1.3 Сonfiguring the DHCP server on Server-1 to issue network addresses for new clients in next files:</br>
+1.3 Сonfigure the DHCP server on Server-1 to issue network addresses for new clients in next files:</br>

 __/etc/dhcp/dhcpd.conf__</br>